cardano-foundation/developer-portal/docs/native-tokens/authenticated-products.md

 :::tip

-The process of flashing the NFC chips, which model we are using and some tools will be available here soon.
+The process of flashing the NFC chips, which model we are using and some tools are available here: [Cardano Store POC Hoodies](https://github.com/cardano-foundation/cardano-store-poc-hoodies).
+An NFC reader/writer is required to write information on the chips.

 :::